AnyLog-co/documentation/examples/Configuration.md

 # Example Configuration File

-This is an example configuration file with commonly used configuration options and explanations to the selected options.
+The example below demonstrates a configuration file with commonly used configuration options.
 Notes:
  1) The example below declares a ***standalone node***.
-A standalone node has the roles of a Master Node, an Operator Node and q Query Node.
+A standalone node has the roles of a Master Node, an Operator Node and a Query Node.
- 2) The Hash Sign indicates start of a comment and the text that follows is ignored.
+ 2) The Hash Sign (#) indicates start of a comment and the text that follows is ignored.

 #### Disable authentication
 If the nodes are trusted, behind a firewall, authentication can be disabled.